learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 **Null Hypothesis:** There is no difference between the distribution of our sample and a normal distribution.

-**Acceptance Criteria:** If calculated value is less than critical value, accept the null hypothesis.
+**Acceptance Criteria:** If the calculated value is less than the critical value, accept the null hypothesis.

-**Rejection Criteria:** If calculated value is greater than table value, reject the null hypothesis.
+**Rejection Criteria:** If the calculated value is greater than the critical value, reject the null hypothesis.

 ### Example
 #### Problem Statement: